 Costco is somewhat like Metro in Europe.
 You will be able to get a lot of the basics in bulk.
 But they lack the guest quality side of things.

 Unlike Europe, do not rely on Costco for produce.
 It tends to be very basic, but it’s ok for things like crew apples, tomatoes and bulk lettuce.
-You will not find the high-end catering items like micro herbs and baby veg at Costco.
+You will not find high-end catering items like micro herbs and baby veg at Costco.

 Meat products tend to be decent actually.
-You can buy vac sealed striploin and tenderloin at decent prices while still being high quality.
+You can buy vac-sealed striploin and tenderloin at decent prices while still being high quality.
 They are in the perfect proportions for crew meats assuming you are on a bigger vessel.

-Dairy, cheeses and frozen produce is also really good here, as are the staples like rice and bread.
+Dairy, cheeses and frozen produce are also really good here, as are the staples like rice and bread.
 The overall selection of goods isn’t so diverse for dry goods, but if you just need basics or you are not concerned about what brand of passata you buy, it’s worth stocking up.